 Note: To request a customized description to fit the requirements of your grant application, please contact Alice Chin, Data Management Specialist.

-Weill Cornell provides subsidized access to a number of scientific software products and databases for bioinformatics, molecular biology, and statistical analyses.
+Weill Cornell provides access to a number of scientific software products and databases at a reduced cost for bioinformatics, molecular biology, and statistical analyses.
 The institution also provides access to LabArchives Electronic Lab Notebooks for documenting and collaborating on research methodologies and datasets, in support of our data retention policy.

-Note: To request a customized description to fit the requirements of your grant application, please contact Peter Oxley, Associate Director of Research Services.
+Note: To request a customized description to fit the requirements of your grant application, please contact Sarah Ben Maamar, Associate Director of Research Services and Scientific Computing.

 The Library Systematic Review Service provides collaborative support to researchers collating all empirical evidence that fits pre-specified eligibility criteria in order to answer a specific research question.
 Services include: recommending specific databases and other information sources to search; translating the research question into an appropriate search strategy for each database; translating the concepts into controlled vocabulary and keywords so that retrieval is both maximized and precise; assistance developing and registering a protocol; conducting the comprehensive literature searches; providing access and support for Covidence, systematic review screening software; running search updates in selected databases; recommending controlled vocabulary and keywords for article publication; authoring literature search methodology section for the submitted manuscript; and suggesting journals relevant to areas of research/interest for submission.